 Flavored e-cigarettes are very popular among young adults.
 More than 9 of 10 young adult users said they use e-cigarettes flavored to taste like menthol, alcohol, candy, fruit, chocolate, or other sweets

 E-cigarette marketing appeals to a young audience, featuring bright colors and flavors that youth find attractive and interesting

 The top-selling e-cigarette brand in the U.S.

 Is shaped like a USB flash drive.
 News outlets report widespread use by students in schools

 All JUUL e-cigarettes have a high level of nicotine.
 A single JUUL pod contains as much nicotine as a pack of 20 regular cigarettes

 Juuling: another term for vaping

-FDA will hold a public hearing on January 19, 2019 to discuss efforts to eliminate youth e-cigarette use, with a focus on the potential role of drug therapies to support cessation and the issues impacting the development of such therapies.
+FDA held a public hearing on January 18, 2019 to discuss efforts to eliminate youth e-cigarette use, with a focus on the potential role of drug therapies to support cessation and the issues impacting the development of such therapies.